tthorntone/AdNauseam-Wiki/FAQ.md

 #### Why not Firefox first instead of Chromium?

-In as little words as possible, with as little private matters disclosed:
+In as few words as possible, with as little private matters disclosed:

 - Fall 2013
 - I am Firefox/NoScript user